UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 Our [Slurm documentation](./slurm.md) have not yet been updated with the changes on Pelle.

-### Project for test pilot jobs

-Please use the `uppmax2025-2-325` project when submitting test pilot jobs. `sbatch --account=uppmax2025-2-325`

 ### Job priority

 Slurm's default fair-share priority are used for the job queue.